Dental Malpractice Insurance for Dentists

-The National Practitioner Data Bank or the NPDB said that the average dental malpractice payout is about $68,000.
-This is limited to the actual payment of indemnity to the person initiating the lawsuit.
-This does not include defense expenses which can be larger than that same amount when defending a claim in a malpractice trial.
+The National Practitioner Data Bank, or the NPDB, said the average dental malpractice payout is about $68,000.
+This is limited to the actual indemnity payment to the person initiating the lawsuit.
+This does not include defense expenses that can be larger than that amount when defending a claim in a malpractice trial.

-A lawsuit is not really the tool that measures effective or non-effective dentistry.
+A lawsuit is not a tool that measures effective or non-effective dentistry.
 However, the end result of a malpractice claim can be traumatic, time-consuming, and expensive.
 This is regardless of the final verdict.

 Are dentist licensing complaints covered?

-Professional liability has a number of essential coverage extensions including license protection.
+Professional liability has several essential coverage extensions, including license protection.
 If you lose your license, you will lose your ability to practice.
-Something you posted on social media can also lead to a license complaint with your state board so we suggest being very careful.
+Something you post on social media can also lead to a license complaint with your state board, so we suggest being very careful.